Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Discussion

-Previous studies have constrained the thermal inertia of (22) Kalliope, but none have constrained that of (324) Bamberga or (13) Egeria.
-Nevertheless, we know that we can treat (22) Kalliope separately because other studies have shown that metallic iron asteroids like (22) Kalliope, an M-type asteroid, have much higher values of thermal inertia than other stony, non-metallic asteroids like (324) Bamberga, a C-type asteroid, and (13) Egeria, a G-type asteroid \citep{opeil10}.
-We approximate emissivity around 0.9, subsolar temperature around 222~K from the NEATM, and upper limit on thermal inertia of 250~$\mathrm{J} \mathrm{m}^{-2} \mathrm{K}^{-1} \mathrm{s}^{-1/2}$ from \citet{marchis12} to find that (22) Kalliope could have $\Theta \sim 9$.
+It is tempting to explain (22) Kalliope's lower flux as caused by low diurnal temperature variation.
+We can approximate emissivity around 0.9, subsolar temperature around 222~K from the NEATM, and upper limit on thermal inertia of 250~$\mathrm{J} \mathrm{m}^{-2} \mathrm{K}^{-1} \mathrm{s}^{-1/2}$ from \citet{marchis12} to find that (22) Kalliope could have $\Theta \sim 9$.
 This value would be even higher assuming a lower surface temperature or emissivity.
-We expect that (324) Bamberga and (13) Egeria would have a much lower thermal parameter.
+We expect that (324) Bamberga and (13) Egeria would have a much lower thermal parameter given that we expect they have lower thermal inertia and that their rotational periods are roughly 7 and 2 times as long as (22) Kalliope's, respectively.
 This calculation suggests that (22) Kalliope may have much lower diurnal temperature variation than the NEATM might predict.
-A lower diurnal temperature variation causes lower dayside surface temperatures which lead to lower emitted flux density.
-This effect of low diurnal temperature variation may be even more prominent at the subsurface layers where mm emission originates, and it may help explain why we measured such a lower effective emissivity for (22) Kalliope than we did for (324) Bamberga or (13) Egeria.
+However, this cannot account for the entirety of (22) Kalliope's lower effective emissivity given that our measured mean flux is significantly lower than the bound predicted by the FRM.

+Furthermore, it is even clearer that rotational effects cannot solely explain (22) Kalliope's lower effective emissivity when its spin axis orientation is considered.
+The Database of Asteroid Models from Inversion Techniques (DAMIT)\footnote{https://astro.troja.mff.cuni.cz/projects/damit/} is a database of three-dimensional models for many asteroids, including (22) Kalliope \citep{vdurech10}.
+(22) Kalliope's proposed shape models suggest a spin axis with ecliptic latitude 3$^\circ$ and ecliptic longitude 196$^\circ$ \citep{kaasalainen02, vdurech11, hanuvs17, vernazza21}.
+This low ecliptic latitude means (22) Kalliope has a large axial tilt relative to its orbital axis.
+Given our viewing geometry, (22) Kalliope's subsolar point and rotational north pole are both near each other and visible to the observer.
+This geometry suggests that the same areas of (22) Kalliope's surface are being heated consistently.

+Another effect of greater thermal inertia is that the resistance to changing temperature means that the subsurface regions from which mm emission originates may be cooler, causing a lower measured mm flux.
+Although this is a possible explanation for the observed flux from (22) Kalliope, it is also unlikely given that the same areas of (22) Kalliope's surface are being heated consistently.